 During these two years students will take courses to satisfy their major or minor requirements.
-Those who expect to qualify for professional teachers' certificates in Georgia will take six courses in education described on Page 67.
+Those who expect to qualify for professional teachers' certificates in Georgia will take the prescribed course in education as given on pages 68 and 69.